MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Opportunity

-An opportunity is a [lead](#lead) that's been [qualified](#lead-and-opportunity-management), or determined to have the potential to generate revenue.
-In Dynamics 365, an opportunity typically includes a description of the customer's requirements, the products or services they're interested in, the potential revenue, and the estimated closing date.
-Opportunities can be *scored* based on their potential, and they can be *nurtured* with ongoing communication to develop the opportunities.
+An opportunity is a [lead](#lead) that has been [qualified](#lead-and-opportunity-management) or determined to have the potential to generate revenue.
+In Dynamics 365, an opportunity typically includes a description of the customer's requirements, the products or services that the customer is interested in, the potential revenue, and the estimated closing date.
+Opportunities can be *scored* based on their potential, and they can be *nurtured* through ongoing communication that is aimed at developing them.

 ### Overhead costs